fyrkov/refcards/spring-refcards/spring-cloud/spring-cloud-hystrix.md

 Netflix Hystrix is a circuit breaker lib.

 :exclamation: Hystrix is no longer developed since 2018.
+The successor is **resilience4j**.

 ### Usage